tdwg/ac/code/termlist-header.md

 ## 1 Introduction

-There are four documents included in the Aububon Core Standard.
-This document provides details about the terms included in the 2020-08-23 version of the Audubon Core vocabulary.
+There are a number of documents included in the Aububon Core Standard.
+This document provides details about the terms included in the 2020-10-13 version of the Audubon Core vocabulary.
 The [Audubon Core Introduction](introduction.md) document provides a brief introduction to the Audubon Core Standard.
 For information about the structure of Audubon Core, see the [Audubon Core Structure](structure.md) document.
 For a more detailed guide to the use of Audubon Core, see the [Audubon Core Guide](guide.md) document.

 ### 1.1 Status of the content of this document